canonical/charmed-kafka-snap/README.md

 Install the snap (e.g. `sudo snap install ./charmed-kafka_3.6.0_amd64.snap --dangerous --devmode` ).

-To run the snap, you will require to set up a controller service and the Kafka service.
+To run the snap, you will require to set up a KRaft controller service and the Kafka broker service.
 You can use the following:

 ```bash
 # copying default config